xprintingmoney/simple-chatbot-discord/README.md

-Setting Delay Send/Delete Message on config.yaml
+Set the Delay Send/Delete Message on config.yaml